mountain lion crouched among grass at emerald park

 • Habitat

 Mountain lions are found from Canada through the United States to Central and South America.
-They have adapted to thrive in a wide variety of habitats including Forest, Savanna, Shrubland, Grassland, Desert.
+They have adapted to thrive in a wide variety of habitats including forest, savanna, shrubland, grassland and deserts.

 • Fun Facts